 The strategy cycle demonstrates three important things:

-- Strategy is not a linear process but a cycle.
-It should evolve as you make moves and gain better situational awareness.
+- Strategy is a cycle.
+It’s not supposed to be a linear plan, it should evolve as you make moves and gain better situational awareness.

-- Action is very important.
-By taking action you learn if your original strategy is still valid and how to adjust it.
+- Action is key By taking action you learn if your original strategy is still valid and how to adjust it.

-- Purpose can also change depending on the landscape, climatic patterns or the actions you take.
+- Purpose can change.
+Depending on the landscape, climatic patterns or the actions you take your original "why" could evolve.

 Let’s look at the elements of the strategy cycle in the context of a game of chess: